Data lakes vs. data warehouses

 How does a data warehouse work?

-A data warehouse follows the conventional extract, transform and load (ETL) processes where data is extracted from the source, transformed into a standardized format and loaded into the warehouse.
+Data warehouses are generally associated with extract, transform and load (ETL) data integration, in which data is extracted from the source, normalized or transformed into a standardized format and loaded into the warehouse.
 It usually receives data from:

-Data warehouses use a schema-on-write model where data is prepped and cleaned before it is stored upon receipt.
-That is why data stored in data warehouses is curated, centralized and ready for use.
+Data warehouses use a schema-on-write model where incoming data is checked for compliance with the existing schema.
+Data stored in data warehouses is curated, centralized and ready for use.

 Why use a data warehouse?

 Since data warehouses store data that’s ready for analysis, both technical and non-technical users can benefit from it.
-Data from a data warehouse is used in business intelligence, data visualization and batch reporting.
-The data analysis tools can directly connect with the data warehouse, or the warehouse itself can have built-in features.
-In either case, reports and dashboards — such as monthly sales reports — are usually automated to be delivered periodically, and business users can access them as needed.
+Data from a data warehouse is mainly used in business intelligence, data visualization and batch reporting.
+Data analysis tools can directly connect to a data warehouse, and data teams often automatically schedule reports and dashboards, such as monthly sales reports. and business users can access them as needed.

 How is a data warehouse different from transactional or operational databases?